MathBuddy: A Multimodal System for Affective Math Tutoring: Emotion Mapping

 \section{Emotion Mapping}

 The emotion mapping applied by the system can be expressed as follows:

-where $E$ denotes the set of all recognizable emotions across modalities, and $P$ denotes the set of primitive categories: \textit{Positive}, \textit{Negative}, and \textit{Neutral}.
+where $E$ denotes the set of all recognizable emotions across modalities, and $P$ denotes the set of primitive categories: \emph{Positive}, \emph{Negative}, and \emph{Neutral}.
+We labeled \emph{surprise} as neutral due to dataset limitations: since it can indicate both positive and negative emotions and no contextual information was available, this choice ensured consistency in the educational strategy. $E_{\text{positive}}$ and $E_{\text{negative}}$ denote the the positive and negative emotions detected through both modalities respectively.
+The emotions detected through text include \emph{Engagement, Neutral and Boredom} while facial expression emotions include \emph{Happy, Sad, Surprised, Angry, Disgusted and Fearful}.
 Note that $P$ is a subset of $E$ used for simplified downstream processing.